cloudera/jackson/README.txt

 # Cloudera Modifications

-This release, initially created in mid-March 2018, contains a backport of all the commits related to CVE-2017-7525 and future related CVEs.
+This release contains a backport of all the commits related to CVE-2017-7525 and future related CVEs.

 In essence, it's a backport of the following git hashes: